 If you are self-employed, be sure to take into account the deduction for one-half of your self-employment tax.
-To figure this amount for each period, complete Part II of Schedule AI and divide the amount in each column on line 34 by 8, 4.8, 3, and 2, respectively.
+To figure this amount for each period, complete Schedule AI, Part II, and divide the amount in each column on line 34 by 8, 4.8, 3, and 2, respectively.